• Skip to primary navigation

 Others: Cashew and raisins are often added to the sweet filling to enhance the texture and flavor.
 The cashews add a nice crunch, and raisins provide a natural sweetness and chewiness.

 Here’s a detailed but simple recipe for making Sweet Samosas that’s absolutely worth trying!
-There are multiple stages involved in making sweet mawa samosa and here is the full overview of the several stages.
+There are multiple stages involved in making this sweet dish and here is the best sweet samosa recipe described in stages.

 Preparation of Dough